sooriyaarachchi/pybites.github.io-src/content/vim-tricks.md

 ## 2. Flake8 check

 As featured in our [pep8 article](http://pybit.es/pep8.html) I find it very useful to flake8 my code before committing.
 If you have not heard of [flake8](https://pypi.python.org/pypi/flake8), it is "the modular source code checker", a wrapper around PyFlakes, pycodestyle and Ned Batchelder’s McCabe script.
 You need the [vim-flake8](https://github.com/nvie/vim-flake8) plugin.
-I invoke it with ,f - like this:
+I invoke it with ,f - having this in my vimrc:

     autocmd FileType python map <buffer> ,f :call Flake8()<CR>